amusleh-spotware-com/Fred.Net/README.md

 For using requests options parameters use the keyword arguments of each request method.

-The library uses XML format for getting that data.
+The library uses XML format for getting the data.

 The target framework is .Net Standard 2.0